Is it Possible to Cancel a Health Insurance Plan?

 1. Employer-Sponsored Plans

-- Log in to HealthCare.gov or your state’s exchange.
+• Log in to HealthCare.gov or your state exchange.

 3. Private Insurance

-- Call your insurer or send a written notice.
+• Call the insurance company or send written notice.

-Call your state Medicaid office or Medicare directly.
+• Call your state Medicaid office or Medicare before cancelling.

 Also Read: Is Ambetter a Scam or a Legitimate Health Insurance Option?